Leods96/MPI_OpenMP_Middleware/README.md

 ```
 <br/>
 It is possible to pass parameters by command line which represent the file's path and the set of queries to be executed: <br/>
-1. Only 1 parameter = file's path
+* Only 1 parameter = file's path.<br/>
-2. Only the set of queries to be executed, where each number represents the execution of the relative query (1 = is executed, 0 = is not executed)
+* Only the set of queries to be executed, where each number represents the execution of the relative query (1 = is executed, 0 = is not executed).<br/>
-3. Combination of the above
+* Combination of the above.<br/>

-Examples of the three possible execution:
+Examples of the three possible execution:<br/>

 ```
 $ mpirun -np 2 traffic ../NY_Accidents_Data